kartonfarkas/api_docs/source/suite/appendices/error_codes.rst

 General Error API Codes
 -----------------------

-The following is a list of general API errors that can arise, please note that each section includes the specific errors related to that interface (if applicable).
+The following is a list of general API errors that can arise.

+Please note: Specific errors related to endpoints or methods (if applicable) are listed with the methods themselves.

 If a resource is called with an unsupported method, the following error is returned: